lightbend/kalix-jvm-sdk/samples/scala-eventsourced-customer-registry-subscriber/README.md

 For further details see [Running a service locally](https://docs.kalix.io/developing/running-service-locally.html) in the documentation.

-## Exercise the service

 With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/java/writing-grpc-descriptors-protobuf.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.
+For example, using `curl`:

 * Create a customer with:
   ```shell